sryalls/villager_rails_2/README.md

     gem install rails
     ```

-4. Create a new Rails application:
+4. Setup the database:

     ```sh
-    rails new villager -d postgresql
-    cd villager
-    ```

-5. Setup the database:

-    ```sh
     rails db:create
-    rails db:migrate
+    rails db:schema:load
     ```

-6. Start the Rails server:
+5. Start the Rails server:
     ```sh
     rails server
     ```

     Open your web browser and go to `http://localhost:3000`.

+## Testing
-7. for testing, ensure that the correct version of chromedriver is installed and in the correct place:
+for testing, ensure that the correct version of chromedriver is installed and in the correct place:
 ```
 wget https://storage.googleapis.com/chrome-for-testing-public/133.0.6943.141/linux64/chromedriver-linux64.zip